Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

-A recent technique uses a time-dependent bias electric field to dynamically tune the asymmetry energy of TLSs in superconducting resonators\cite{Khalil2014}.
-The TLSs are swept through resonance with the resonator where they may absorb resonator photons and dissipate them after crossing the resonance.
-With fast bias rates and large bias amplitudes, this technique allows the study of TLSs out of equilibrium and of higher energies, where the applicability of the STM is less clear.
-When the non-equilibrium loss is measured in silicon nitride\cite{Khalil2014}, the bias rate dependence of the dielectric loss is explained with the STM and the Landau-Zener (LZ) effect\cite{Burin2013}, which describes the scaling of loss over a range of ac fields and bias rates.
+In a related study to this work\cite{Khalil2014}, TLSs were swept through resonance with a resonator and emit the energy afterward as a phonon.
+By using fast-bias rates and large bias amplitudes, this technique allows the study of TLSs out of equilibrium, probing TLSs which are at high energies, but are temporarily lowered to the single-photon energy at the resonator.
+For a past measurement of amorphous silicon nitride\cite{Khalil2014}, the bias rate dependence of the non-equilibrium dielectric loss is explained well by the STM and the Landau-Zener (LZ) effect\cite{Burin2013} -- it describes the scaling of non-equilibrium loss over a range of ac-field amplitudes and (swept) bias rates.
 The TLS dipole moment is then extracted from the data during scaling.
-At equilibrium (zero bias field), the TLS microwave absorption is saturated at high driving powers (average photon number $n\gg 1$) and the resonator loss decreases as a function of the driving power, as already shown five decades ago~\cite{VonSchickfus1977}.
-A time-dependent bias electric field $E_{\rm b}(t)$ sweeps TLSs into the resonance field with resonator phonons, with the number of swept TLSs proportional to $\dot{E}_{\rm b}$.
-As a result, the dielectric loss increases with $\dot{E}_{\rm b}$ up to the intrinsic loss tangent $\tan\delta_0$, i.e.\ the loss in the equilibrium ($\dot{E}_{\rm b}=0$) and low-power limit $n\lesssim 1$, where TLSs are unsaturated.
+It is well known that at equilibrium (zero bias field), the TLS microwave absorption is saturated at high driving powers (average photon number $n\gg 1$) and the resonator loss decreases as a function of the driving power, as already shown five decades ago~\cite{VonSchickfus1977}.
+More recently, it was shown that a time-dependent bias electric field $E_{\rm b}(t)$ sweeps TLSs into resonance, with a rate proportional to $\dot{E}_{\rm b}$\cite{Burin2013,Khalil2014}.
+The dielectric loss increases with $\dot{E}_{\rm b}$ up to the intrinsic loss tangent $\tan\delta_0$, i.e. the loss in the equilibrium ($\dot{E}_{\rm b}=0$) and low-power limit $n\lesssim 1$, where TLSs are unsaturated.
 It should be noted that the observations were made previously in silicon nitride\cite{Khalil2014}, but are expected to apply to all amorphous materials where the STM holds.
 A similar fast-bias technique has been used to demonstrate a defect maser based on TLS population inversion~\cite{Rosen2016} and dynamical decoupling of TLSs from a resonator by multiple coherent resonant transitions~\cite{Matityahu2019}.
-Early work on non-equilibrium measurements of dielectrics revealed small amplitude relaxations~\cite{Natelson1998} which were understood from a small gap in the standard TLS density of states, formed by rare strong interactions~\cite{Burin1995}, however, modern non-equilibrium measurements provide large signal variations due to the direct influence of controlled quantum transitions, providing new opportunities for TLS studies.